 How Much You Can Save by Switching Car Insurance Companies

 The average cost of a state-minimum car insurance policy was $1,407 per year in 2022.
 Insurers commonly claim you’ll save 10% - 20% by switching, which would represent savings of roughly $70 - $140 per year, based on those averages.

 However, some companies suggest much more savings may be possible:

 No single insurer will have the best rates for everyone, so not every shopper will save by switching to any one particular company.
-But saving money by switching is real; it’s just a matter of finding the car insurance company that’s the best match for you.
+But in general, the opportunity to save money by switching car insurance companies is real.

 Learn more about the cheapest car insurance companies.